I was recently interviewed for a podcast – and halfway through, I told a whopping fib.

 On reflection, if I had that microphone back in front of me, my answer would be more honest.

 “Yes.
 It is hard.
 When I’m doing it right, it’s harder than anything I’ve ever done.
-I mean, compared to other harder-working folk, that might not mean much.
-But to me, in entirely relative terms, this is where I’m working the hardest.
+I mean, compared to other harder-working folk (which might be most people), that might not mean much.
+But to me, in entirely relative terms, this is where I’m working the hardest.”

 Then I’d drink my coffee in one enormous manly swig, wake up properly, grab the microphone and answer all the other questions so entertainingly well that the title of the podcast episode would be “Mike Sowden Wins At Life”.